“Moses said to the people, ‘Do not fear, for God has come to test you, that the fear of him may be before you that you may not sin.'”

-And so then I think about my relationship with God, your relationship with God is designed to be marked by that kind of love, and that kind of honor, that kind of reverence, and awe, and respect, that we love God, in a far higher way than I could ever love my dad.
-And we love God with all our heart, all our soul, all our mind, all our strength, that we revere him, that we stand in awe of him, and in this sense, fear doing anything that disobeys his word.
+And so then I think about my relationship with God.
+Your relationship with God is designed to be marked by that kind of love.
+That kind of honor.
+That kind of reverence, and awe, and respect, that we love God, in a far higher way than I could ever love my dad.
+And we love God with all our heart, all our soul, all our mind, all our strength.
+That we revere him.
+That we stand in awe of him.
+And in this sense, fear doing anything that disobeys his word.

 Exodus 20:20 Reminds Us that God Soothes our Fears of Sin